oiraqi/xcommerce-standalone-c/milestone5/README.md

 ## Need To Know / Read About
 - The limitations of scanf("%s", my_string), when inputing strings from the end user
-- How gets(my_string) addresses those limitations, but creates security issues
+- How gets(my_string) addresses some of those limitations, but still creates security issues
 - How fgets(my_string, SIZE, stdin) is the best option to get strings from the end user
 - The need for getchar()